 So what’s a Moka Pot?
 Well, it’s basically a little stovetop espresso maker, and trust me – it’s a game changer!!

-Once you have a Moka Pot you can experience a taste of Italy right in your own home!
-Who knew becoming your own barista at home was SO easy?
+Once you have a Moka Pot you can experience a taste of Italy right in your own home, while making Fancy Coffee Recipes almost effortlessly!

-Plus, if you happen to have a French Press, I’ll even show you how to make amazing foamed milk to add to your espresso drinks!
+Plus, if you happen to have a French Press, I’ll even show you how to make amazing foamed milk to add to your favorite espresso drink recipes!

 So what are you waiting for?
-Are you ready to learn how to make espresso at home?
+Are you ready to learn how to make an espresso?

 How Do I Make Espresso Without Equipment?